IBM/knative101/workshop/exercise-7/README.md

     kubectl apply -f image-from-source-task.yaml
     ```

 3. Now that our `Task` is defined, let's define a `TaskRun` that will run the `Task`.
 This `TaskRun` will bind inputs and outputs to our earlier defined resources, `fib-knative` and `fib-knative-git`.
 This `TaskRun` will also execute the `steps` we defined for our `Task`.
+We also define a `serviceAccount` for this `TaskRun` to utilize for any required permissions.
 Take a look at this file, called `image-from-source-task-run.yaml`.

     ```
-    apiVersion: tekton.dev/v1alpha1
+    apiVersion: tekton.dev/v1beta1
     kind: TaskRun
     metadata:
       name: build-docker-image-from-git-source-task-run
     spec:
-      serviceAccount: build-bot
+      serviceAccountName: build-bot
       taskRef:
         name: build-docker-image-from-git-source
+      resources:
         inputs:
-        resources:
           - name: docker-source
             resourceRef:
               name: fib-knative-git
+        outputs:
+          - name: builtImage
+            resourceRef:
+              name: fib-knative
       params:
         - name: pathToDockerFile
           value: Dockerfile
         - name: pathToContext
           value: /workspace/docker-source/
-      outputs:
-        resources:
-          - name: builtImage
-            resourceRef:
-              name: fib-knative
     ```

 4. Apply this yaml file to your kubernetes cluster.